 This super-bad unicorn of the sea is most closely related to the beluga whale.
 The unicorn-horn is not a horn at all but a tooth that grows through the top lip.
 Male narwhals have one overgrown tooth (1 in 500 have 2) that usually comes from the left and in mega rare cases the female can have a tusk as well.
 The body length can be up to 3 meters and the tusk can be half that size.
 So, why do they have a tusk?
 Well, not for hunting because they eat benthic foods.
 Fighting?
 Breaking through the ice?
 These behaviors have rarely been observed.
 Continue reading

-Science for The People talks about our dwindling supplies of essential elements from the Periodic Table.
+Science for The People talks about the Cities of the Future at CONvergence 2014.

 - .@cartoon_physics @joshwitten @artologica Yes, but it was in the form of Italian Lira 2 hours ago

 - RT @cartoon_physics: @joshwitten @artologica @finchandpea I'd suggest Rosalind if you were also willing to get two mice named James and Fra… 2 hours ago